mkj/sunset/docs/design.md

 ## Async

 The majority of packet dispatch handling isn't async, it just returns Ready straight away.
-Becaues of that we just have a Tokio `Mutex` which occassionally holds the mutex across the `.await` boundary - it should seldom be contended.
+Because of that we just have a Tokio `Mutex` which occassionally holds the mutex across the `.await` boundary - it should seldom be contended.